Probability of Causation with Sample Selection: A Reanalysis of the Impacts of J\'ovenes en Acci\'on on Formality: Analytical Framework

 We aim to identify the probability of causation \citep{Pearl1999,Tian2000,Jun2019,Cinelli2021} within the always-observed subsample.
 To do so, we consider the generalized sample selection model \citep{Lee2009}, described in the potential outcomes framework:

-where $D$ is the treatment status indicator (in our application, being selected to enroll in the \emph{Jóvenes in Acción} training program).
+where $D$ is the treatment status indicator (in our application, being selected to enroll in the \textit{Jóvenes in Acción} training program).
 The variable $Y^{*}$ is the possibly censored realized outcome variable (indicator for whether the agent has a formal or informal job) with support $\mathcal Y = \left\lbrace 0, 1 \right\rbrace$, while $Y_{0}^{*}$ and $Y_{1}^{*}$ are the possibly censored potential outcomes when the person is untreated and treated, respectively.
-Similarly, $S$ is the realized sample selection indicator (indicator for whether the agent holds a job at endline), and $S_{0}$ and $S_{1}$ are potential sample selection indicators when individuals are untreated and treated.
-Finally, $Y$ is the uncensored observed outcome.
-The researcher observes only the vector $\left(Y,D,S\right)$, while $Y^{*}_{1}$, $Y^{*}_{0}$, $S_{1}$ and $S_{0}$ are latent variables.\footnote{For simplicity, we drop exogenous covariates from the model.
-All results derived in the paper hold conditionally on covariates.}
+Similarly, $S$ is the realized sample selection indicator (indicator for whether the agent holds a job), and $S_{0}$ and $S_{1}$ are potential sample selection indicators when individuals are untreated and treated.
+Moreover, $Y$ is the uncensored observed outcome. {Finally, $X$ is a set of exogenous covariates (indicator variables for each course-city pair in the \textit{Jóvenes in Acción} training program) whose support is denoted by $\mathcal{X}$.
+The researcher observes only the vector $\left(Y,D,S,X\right)$,} while $Y^{*}_{1}$, $Y^{*}_{0}$, $S_{1}$ and $S_{0}$ are latent variables.

-In the setting analyzed here, the task of learning about the probability of causation \citep{Pearl1999,Tian2000,Jun2019,Cinelli2021} is further complicated by the potential for nonrandom sample selection.
+In the setting analyzed here, learning about the probability of causation \citep{Pearl1999,Tian2000,Jun2019,Cinelli2021} is further complicated by the potential for nonrandom sample selection.
 As pointed out by \cite{Lee2009}, even in the simpler case of the average treatment effect (ATE), point identification is no longer possible, leading him to derive bounds for the ATE.

 This paper combines the insights of these literatures to develop sharp bounds for the probability of causation under sample selection.
 To do so, we define four latent groups based on the potential sample selection indicators.
-The subpopulations are defined as: always-observed ($S_{0} = 1, S_{1} = 1$), observed-only-when-treated ($S_{0} = 0, S_{1} = 1$), observed-only-when-untreated ($S_{0} = 1, S_{1} = 0$), and never-observed ($S_{0} = 0, S_{1} = 0$).\footnote{Since the conditioning subpopulation is determined by post-treatment outcomes, our work is also connected to the statistical literature known as principal stratification \citep{Frangakis2002}, in which the four latent groups would be called strata.} They are denoted by $OO$, $NO$, $ON$ and $NN$ respectively.
+The sub-populations are defined as: always-observed ($S_{0} = 1, S_{1} = 1$), observed-only-when-treated ($S_{0} = 0, S_{1} = 1$), observed-only-when-untreated ($S_{0} = 1, S_{1} = 0$), and never-observed ($S_{0} = 0, S_{1} = 0$).
+They are denoted by $OO$, $NO$, $ON$ and $NN$ respectively.